 CloudMedx is convinced that this will be the future of the healthcare sector- a machine-driven medicine that is assistive in nature as opposed to disruptive.

-The lesson is that when both machine and humans work together, they can attain higher care delivery and efficiency.
+The lesson is that when both machines and humans work together, they can attain higher care delivery and efficiency.

 Machine and human augmented intelligence working in unison